jackcrane/toa-docs/contributing.md

 We are using [just-the-docs](https://github.com/pmarsceill/just-the-docs), a documentation theme for Jekyll.
 Documentation on how to use it's search, layout, design, and scripting features are on their [documentation page](https://pmarsceill.github.io/just-the-docs/)

+## Expectations

+You are expected to keep everything neat, clean, and appropriate on your documentation.
+For the most part, I am flexible when checking PR's.
+The largest things of issue are low-quality content, foul language, or targeted comments.

 ## Contributors

 [@jackcrane](https://github.com/jackcrane)

+## ToDo List

+- [ ] Finish everything marked `**TODO**`.
+Many of these are marked todo because either TOA's description is unintelligible or I have no idea how to document it.
+- [ ] Finish the event section.
+- [ ] Start & work on the match section
+- [ ] Start & work on the team section
+- [ ] Start & work on the league section
+- [ ] Start & work on sections for each other verb.
+Ideally find someone at TOA for sample API responses so we aren't making test requests to their servers on important data.